Prepare a wish list

 Organise your finance in advance

 Loan pre-approval is a big advantage.
 Approach your lender or have a mortgage broker visit you to find out how much you’ll be able to borrow and what your repayments will be so you know how much you have to spend.
 Having your finances organised give you more chance of securing a purchase and is an asset when negotiating with vendors.
-If you’re bidding at auction, make sure you have adequate funds in your cheque account to pay the deposit.
+If you’re bidding at auction, make sure you have adequate funds in your bank account to pay the deposit.

 Organise you conveyancer